1.1 The purpose of this policy is to provide information on the arrangements for managing health and safety at HOS.

 5.5 Line managers

-• Will ensure that their staff have completed mandatory annual online training promptly and are provided with adequate information, instruction and equipment to enable them to undertake their work activities.
+- Will ensure that their staff are competent for their role, and have adequate information, instruction, training and equipment to enable them to undertake their work activities.

-• Will carry out risk assessments for any activity that is not covered by the main organisational risk assessment in conjunction with the delegated Health & Safety Officer.
+- Will carry out risk assessments for any activity that is not covered by the main office, colleague, and services risk assessment in conjunction with the delegated Health & Safety Officer.

-• Will ensure that risks to members of the public are minimised, and that their area of responsibility maintain a safe environment.
+- Will ensure that risks to members of the public are minimised, and that their area of responsibility maintains a safe environment.

-• Will conform to HOS Health and Safety procedures and to those regulations and Codes of Practice that apply, and actively participate in maintaining a safe working environment.
+- Must conform to HOS Health and Safety policy and procedures and to those regulations and Codes of Practice that apply, and actively participate in maintaining a safe working environment.

-• Will report all accidents or incidents that have led or may lead to injury to a first aider and record these in the accident log.
+- Must report all accidents or incidents that have led or may lead to injury whether occurring in an office or at home.

-• Will refrain from misusing any equipment provided for health and safety purposes.
+- Must refrain from misusing any equipment provided for health and safety purposes.
+The HOS Equipment Policy provides more guidance.

-• Will raise any concerns to their manager or the delegated Health and Safety Officer if a member visiting member of the public acts in a manner to cause risk to themselves or others
+- Must raise any concerns to their manager or the delegated Health and Safety Officer if a visiting member of the public acts in a manner to cause risk to themselves or others.

 6. Managing health and safety risks arising from work activities